jancotanis/Monitoring/README.md

 ## Application configuration

 Application configuration is stored in `monitoring.cfg`.
 The document will be automatically extended based on the entries within the various SAAS services.
 The entries will be merged based on the account description.
 For each entry you may select if malware detection and/or backups needs to be checked.

 Currently malware is only supported for Sophos portal.
 This also scans for connection issues in VPN tunnels.
-Backup checks are supported for VEEAM, Skykick and CloudAlly.
+Backup checks are supported for VEEAM, Skykick, Integra365 and CloudAlly.

 This is a yaml formatted file with the following structure: